 While it is likely that the government would assure its citizens that it will not go any further than restricting pornography, it is not unreasonable to point out that states rarely restrict their own power.
 It wouldn’t happen overnight, but it’s not hard to imagine that any government, in any state, could take legislation such as this further, restricting other types of content it deems offensive.
 Moreover, what happens when the federal government decides to introduce this type of legislation?
 The presence of such a law in Arizona could bolster its case.

 Today, they are coming for pornography, an activity that already carries a social stigma.
 Tomorrow, they could come for your favorite source of information and news.
 When the government has the power to decide what people can view online, it will be empowered to exert undue control over the American public.
-Perhaps it is best to prevent it from getting its foot in the door.We value your comments!
-Please weigh in on our comment section below.
+Perhaps it is best to prevent it from getting its foot in the door.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com